 Hull Bay is an uncrowded stretch of sand with a handful of restaurants and basic beach facilities.
 You’ll likely be paddling out next to people who have been here plenty of times at this local’s beach.

 Keep in mind that the bottom is rocky in places, so you may want to wear water shoes.
-The flip side of that is that the rocks create a perfect habitat for fish and sea creatures, so you can toss on your mask and fins for a snorkel session when you want to take a break from surfing.
+The flip side of that is that the rocks create a perfect habitat for fish and sea creatures, offering some of the best snorkeling in the Caribbean in case you want to take a break from surfing.